Jean Maximilien Lamarque

-Jean Maximilien Lamarque (22 July 17701 June 1832) was a French commander during the Napoleonic Wars who later became a member of the French Parliament.
-Lamarque served with distinction in many of Napoleon's campaigns.
-He was particularly noted for his capture of Capri from the British, and for his defeat of Royalist forces in the Vendée in 1815.
+Divisional-General Jean Maximilien Lamarque (22 July 1770 – 1 June 1832) was a French army officer and politician who served in the French Revolutionary and Napoleonic Wars.
+Lamarque served with distinction in many of Napoleon's campaigns, and was known for retaking Capri from the British in 1808 and defeating French Royalists in the Vendée in 1815.
 The latter campaign received great praise from Napoleon, who said Lamarque had "performed wonders, and even surpassed my hopes".

-After the restoration of the Bourbons Lamarque became an outspoken opponent of the return of the Ancien Régime.
-With the overthrow of the Bourbons in the Revolution of 1830, he was placed in command of a force to suppress any uprisings by their supporters, known as the Legitimists.
+After the Bourbon Restoration in France, Lamarque became an outspoken opponent of the return of the ancien régime.
+With the overthrow of the Bourbons in the July Revolution of 1830, he was placed in command of a force to suppress any uprisings by their supporters, known as the Legitimists.

-However, he soon became a leading critic of the new constitutional monarchy of Louis Philippe, arguing that it failed to support human rights and political liberty.
-He also advocated French support for independence struggles in Poland and Italy.
+However, he soon became a leading critic of the new constitutional monarchy of Louis Philippe I, arguing that it failed to support human rights and political liberty.
+He also advocated French support for revolutionary struggles in Poland and Italy.
 Lamarque's views made him a popular figure.
-His death was the catalyst of the Parisian June Rebellion of 1832, which provided the background for events depicted in Victor Hugo's novel Les Misérables.
+His death was the catalyst of the June Rebellion of 1832, which provided the background for events depicted in Victor Hugo's novel Les Misérables.

 Early life

 Born in Saint-Sever in the Landes department of France, Lamarque was a member of a powerful and influential family.
-His father Joseph Peter Lamarque (1733–1802) was a lawyer and Seneschal of Saint-Sever.
+His father Pierre Joseph Lamarque (1733–1802) was a lawyer and seneschal of Saint-Sever.
 His uncle Jean-Jacques Lamarque (1737–1809) was director of a theological college and was persecuted during the Reign of Terror.
 Lamarque's father was elected a member of the Third Estate to the Estates General of 1789 and took the Tennis Court Oath.
-He became a member of the Constituent National Assembly.
+He became a member of the National Constituent Assembly.

 Lamarque joined his father in Paris and joined the army in 1791.
 He was involved in early revolutionary and anti-clerical activity.
 He was a member of a battalion that gutted and then burned Vabres Cathedral, after removing a marble altar to build a monument for the recently murdered Jean-Paul Marat.
-In 1793 he was in the 4e bataillon de volontaires des Landes.

-Revolutionary wars
+Revolutionary Wars

-Promoted to lieutenant on 3 April 1793, by May he was a captain of grenadiers, participating in the infamous "colonne infernale" led by Théophile Corret de la Tour d'Auvergne in the Army of the Western Pyrenees.
-He distinguished himself in July 1794 by successfully taking Hondarribia, defended by 1700 men, with a small force.
+In January 1792, Lamarque enlisted in the 4th Landes Battalion as a grenadier, and was promoted to lieutenant on 3 April 1793.
+By May he was a captain of grenadiers, participating in the "colonne infernale" led by Théophile Corret de la Tour d'Auvergne in the Army of the Western Pyrenees.
+He was wounded twice on 6 February 1794, and distinguished himself in July 1794 by successfully taking Hondarribia, defended by 1700 men, with a small force.
 He was promoted once more and transferred to the Army of the Rhine.
-He participated with distinction in the Battle of Engen (3 May 1800), Battle of Messkirch (5 June 1800), Battle of Höchstädt (19 June 1800) and Battle of Hohenlinden (3 December 1800).
-In the last action he was so successful that General Moreau recommended him to Napoleon to receive the rank of brigadier general, which he was given.
+He participated with distinction at the battles of Engen (3 May 1800), Messkirch (4-5 May 1800), Biberach (9 May 1800), Höchstädt (19 June 1800) and Hohenlinden (3 December 1800).
+In the last action he was so successful that General Moreau recommended him to Napoleon to receive the rank of brigade general, which he was given in March 1801.